 - 19.1.
-When requesting a review of the decision taken at the Formal Appeal stage, the student is required to show that they have evidence to demonstrate that one or more of the following grounds apply: - 19.1.1. that, in making their decision, the Appeals Case Manager failed to follow the University's conventions and/or the Academic Appeals Policy, or failed to follow them with due care: - 19.1.2. that relevant new evidence has become available that should be considered and there are valid reasons why it was not presented at the time of the appeal. - 19.1.3. that there are reasonable grounds to suggest that the Appeals Case Manager has shown bias against the student in the way that the decision was taken:
+When requesting a review of the decision taken at the Formal Appeal stage, the student is required to show that they have evidence to demonstrate that one or more of the following grounds apply: - 19.1.1. that, in making their decision, the Appeals, Conduct, and Complaints Officer failed to follow the University's conventions and/or the Academic Appeals Policy, or failed to follow them with due care; - 19.1.2. that relevant new evidence has become available that should be considered and there are valid reasons why it was not presented at the time of the appeal; - 19.1.3. that there are reasonable grounds to suggest that the Appeals, Conduct, and Complaints Office has shown bias against the student in the way that the decision was taken; - 19.1.4. that the decision of the Appeals, Conduct, and Complaints Office was unreasonable.
+Note that a reasonable decision is defined as one that is made based on the evidence and possible outcomes available at the Formal Appeal stage.